This well-loved forever home of a family still attracts a little ball of fire.

 Throughout the years, people have had enjoyed the paranormal sports package provided by a spirit child that has no fear of the living.
 The spirit of Eda has enjoyed being in her house; doing all the things she liked to do while alive.

-The spirit of Eda has been here since she died, so she has kept the Jordan clan company all those years that the family owned the home.
+The spirit of Eda has been here since she died, and has kept the Jordan clan company all those years the family owned the home.
 She was probably also there when the Church of the Nazarene owned the home, but may have not been so visible.
 When the home became a house museum, she became very active indeed.
 Staff and perhaps visitors have seen her and heard her.

 I couldn’t find any hard evidence of her presence, but I doubt paranormal investigators would be allowed to come in and investigate.
 Most serious house museums don’t want to attract ghost hunters.